 2017 was quite the year.It was both wonderful and incredibly stressful.
-I did a ton of traveling, a lot of personal and professional growth, and made a major move from Charlotte to Cleveland with my husband, Joe and our dog, Paisley.
+I did a ton of traveling, a lot of personal and professional growth, and made a major move from Charlotte to Cleveland with my husband, Joe and our dog, Paisley after we found some charlotte homes for sale.
 We have really loved living in Cleveland the past 6 months (even though it’s 4 degrees outside as I write this!) yet still find ourselves missing many of our Charlotte favorites.

 As I reflect on 2017, I wanted to take some time to share with you a list of my favorite food, places, and neighborhoods around my former home town.
-Charlotte has a lot to offer, so this is a long one!
+Charlotte has a lot to offer and there are many homes near charlotte available for purchase too, so this is a long one!
 You can also check out my version of Charlotte’s best bite’s on my friend Chrissie’s blog.

 I never spent a ton of time in uptown but always enjoyed walking around, especially when we had visitors in town.